emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <h4>How to verify a domain?</h4>

 1. Login with your E-MAILiT account
-2. Add a new domain (your site url)
+2. Add a New Website
-3. When press add domain, a unique meta tag code will display on your screen.
+3. When press Add Website, a meta tag code snippet will display on your screen.
 For example, take a look the given below:
 `&lt;meta name="e-mailit-site-verification" content="E-MAILiT_0123456789012345678" /&gt;`
 Paste only the **E-MAILiT_digits**, to the appropriate text box field at your WordPress backend Admin panel.
 Press Save Changes.
+**Settings** > **E-MAILiT Share**  Plugin options / Domain Verification Publisher Key
-4. Go to your E-MAILiT account and press the **Verify now** button at the Website Settings.
+4. Return to your E-MAILiT account and press the **Verify Site** button.
 5. Done!
+You can create now your first Share Button (http://www.e-mailit.com/widget/control/new_button) for your website.

-> **ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag to the specified url source code, which was given by you, to the Domain Manager > Website Settings > Domain.
+> **ATTENTION / IMPORTANT**: The E-MAILiT Domain Verification System will place automatically the meta tag code snippet to the specified url source code, which was given by you, to the Website Settings > Domain.

 <h4>Do I need to edit html or javascript?</h4>